 Verse 17: “Tyre and Sidon”: Perhaps some who came from these cities were Gentiles.

 Verses 20-23: Matthew presents beatitudes in 5:3-12.
 In Luke 4:18-19 Jesus reads from Isaiah in the synagogue: “‘The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord's favour’”.
 The order of the Beatitudes is different in Matthew and Luke, perhaps indicating that the authors drew from different sources (either oral or written).
 While Matthew has nine beatitudes and no woes, Luke has four of each.
-The woes are in the reverse order of the beatitudes.
-[JBC]
+The woes are in the same order as the beatitudes, e.g. the first beatitude speaks of “the poor” and the first woe concerns “the rich”. [ JBC]

 Web page maintained by